 Learning Portuguese for your move to Portugal

-It is unlikely to surprise you to learn that learning Portuguese is the key to a successful integration in Portugal, and more relocations fail due to not speaking the language than any other reason.
+It is unlikely to surprise you to learn that learning Portuguese is the key to a successful integration in Portugal, and even just a few words can help to make your new life here so much more enriching

 Learning a language can be hard, and Portuguese is not an easy one to master!
 In fact for a European language, Portuguese is considered particularly difficult –which makes it easy for Brits (who quite often can find someone to converse with in English) to put off learning it.